Iteo/theme_tailor/packages/theme_tailor/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Welcome to Theme Tailor, theming utility for generating Flutter ThemeExtension classes and application themes.
+Welcome to Theme Tailor, a code generator and theming utility for supercharging Flutter ThemeExtension classes introduced in Flutter 3.0!

 # Motivation
-Flutter 3.0 provides new way of theming applications via ThemeData's theme extensions.
+Flutter 3.0 provides a new way of theming applications via ThemeData's theme extensions.
 To declara ThemeExtension we have to:
-- define class that extends ThemeData,
+- define a class that extends ThemeData,
 - define a constructor and fields,
 - implement copyWith,
 - implement lerp.

-Implementing all of this thakes a lof of lines of code and might be error-prone.

-In addition to generating themes we may want to declare utility extensions to access theme properties via extension on BuildContext or ThemeData.
+In addition to generating themes, we may want to declare utility extensions to access theme properties via an extension on BuildContext or ThemeData that requires additional work.

-If we wish to access these properties directly (not via the theme class) it requires additional work.
+Implementing all of this takes a lot of time, lines of code and might be error-prone.

 | Before                | After               |
 | --------------------- | ------------------- |